Space-time as a structured relativistic continuum: Attempts at gravitational interpretation and spherical solutions

 Our linear equations have non-constant coefficients, thus, to obtain any explicit result we have to use the Frobenius power-series method.
-We are especially interested in the asymptotic behaviour of $\gamma_{00}$, (\ref{5.19}) about the origin $r=0$, thus all shape functions $\left(\varphi,\ldots,\kappa\right)$ are represented as power series of the variable $r$.
+We are especially interested in the asymptotic behaviour of $\gamma_{00}$, (\ref{5.19}) about the origin $r=0$, thus, all shape functions $\left(\varphi,\ldots,\kappa\right)$ are represented as power series of the variable $r$.
 Luckily, $r=0$ is a proper singular point of our system of equations.
 The asymptotics of solutions at the origin is determined by the characteristic equation of the system.

-Unfortunately, even on the linearization level, I was not yet successful in answering the questions formulated above.
-Everything I can do now is to report my difficulties and hypotheses.
+Unfortunately, even on the linearization level, we were not yet successful in answering the questions formulated above.
+Everything we can do now is to report our difficulties and hypotheses.

 For generic values of the parameters $A,\, B,\, C,$ our characteristic equation has two solutions: $p=0,\, p=-3$.
 One can easily show that the most general solution corresponding to the exponent $p=0$ has the form: